Matthew Shipp: Early life and education

 Shipp was raised in Wilmington, Delaware.
 His mother was a friend of trumpeter Clifford Brown.

 He began playing piano at five years old.
 Shipp was strongly attracted to jazz, but also played in rock groups while in high school.

 Shipp attended the University of Delaware for "a couple years" before dropping out.
 He opted instead to live with his parents and focus on practicing, though he frequently traveled to Philadelphia to pick up gigs as a cocktail pianist and to study with Dennis Sandole, who Shipp has cited as playing an important role in his development.

 He later spent a year at the New England Conservatory of Music, where he studied with saxophonist and composer Joe Maneri, but again dropped out without completing a degree.

 Career

 Shipp moved to New York in 1984 and has been very active since the early 1990s, appearing on dozens of albums as a leader, sideman, or producer.
 (Before making a living playing music, Shipp worked in a bookshop as an assistant manager.
-He was fired, he threw some books at his boss, and he decided he would not look for a day job anymore.)
+He was fired, threw some books at his boss, and decided he would not look for a day job anymore.)